Willy Adames Preview, Player Props: Brewers vs. Rangers

 Willy Adames At The Plate

-- In 14.5% of his games this season, he has hit a home run, and 3.8% of his trips to the dish.
+- He has gone deep in 14.4% of his games this season, and 3.8% of his trips to the dish.

-- Adames has had at least one RBI in 26.4% of his games this year (29 of 110), with more than one RBI 12 times (10.9%).
-He has also accounted for three or more of his team's runs in seven contests.
+- Adames has driven home a run in 30 games this season (27.0%), including more than one RBI in 10.8% of his games and producing three or more of his team's runs on seven occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.